KION-TV: Subchannels

-The station's digital signal is multiplexed:
+KION-TV's transmitter is located on Mount Toro, about 10 mi south of Salinas.
+The station's signal is multiplexed:

 Analog-to-digital conversion

-KION-TV shut down its analog signal, over UHF channel 46, on February 17, 2009, the original target date by which full-power television in the United States was to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+KION-TV shut down its analog signal, over UHF channel 46, on February 17, 2009, the original target date for the digital television transition.
 The station's digital signal remained on its pre-transition UHF channel 32.